-- There is any loose, damaged, or protruding window hardware that would be a hazard to passengers. - 4.
+- There is any loose, damaged, or protruding window hardware that would be a hazard to passengers. - 5.
 View Blockage-No object shall block driver view through any glass surface in the immediate driver area.
 (Driver seat 90 degrees left or right)

-- Driver view is obstructed by objects or stickers. - 5.
+- Driver view is obstructed by objects or stickers. - 4.
 Body Glass Check all body glass, gaskets and frames for cracks, discoloration and looseness.
 Make repairs if any of the following conditions exist: - Any side glass is cracked, loose or discolored.

-- Windshield glass is cracked and could be dislodged. - Glass is discolored and prevents driver from having clear visibility. - Glass is missing. - Any piece of glass does not meet original specifications.
+- Windshield glass is cracked and could be dislodged. - Glass is discolored and prevents driver from having clear visibility. - Glass is missing. - Any piece of glass is non-OEM.